vitorhhelmbrecht/machine_learning/README.md

 My learning roadmap will be based on the following image.

-Everytime I start (- Ongoing) or complete my studies of one of the topics, it'll will be added to the Milestones, as well as a whole new folder about that topic will be added in this repository.
+Everytime I start or complete my studies of one of the topics, it'll be checked in the Milestones topic, as well as a whole new folder about that topic will be added in this repository.

 ![Machine learning Roadmap](https://miro.medium.com/max/2796/0*QYxNNYh6W9jO1b_-.png)